Georgia has a lot to offer, so we share tips for planning a trip to Georgia including Georgia entry requirements & places to visit in Georgia.

-In general, it’s colder and drier in the east of Georgia then warmer and wetter in the west.
+In general, it’s colder and drier in the east of Georgia than warmer and wetter in the west.
 Regardless of when and where you go, make sure you pack a waterproof jacket as the weather can change quickly.

 Georgia in Autumn – September is harvest season in Georgia, so wine lovers who want to visit the vineyards in the Kakheti region should plan a visit at this time.

 Georgia in Winter – There are some great ski options in Georgia if you visit during the Winter months.
-Gudauri is the most popular choice and can be found for around 3 hours away from Tbilisi.
+Gudauri is the most popular choice and can be found around 3 hours away from Tbilisi.

 How to get to Georgia